There are different types of smart passive income from Crypto projects. This is an overview of the 16 general categories.

-These bounties tend to be small, in fact they are attract people from low income countries.
-These bounties are relatively high when compared to the income in low income countries.
+These bounties tend to be small, in fact, they are attracting people from low-income countries.
+These bounties are relatively high when compared to the income in low-income countries.
 Bounties tend to have specific details and strict clauses, any deviation can exclude from payment.

 A higher form of bounties is payments to influencers.
 There are “experts” who tend to have an important following in some specific area.
 These influences tend to have an authority and a reputation which specific projects can tap into to spread their news.
 Their payments are considerably higher than that offered for the bounties, because influencers are putting their reputation at stake and have the ear of a specific niche audience.

 A referral program is offered by a company that has products to sell.
 It offers the opportunity to influencers and marketers to promote third party product for a commission.
 When products they market are sold the bounty hunters earn a fee on each sale.
 There are a number of ICO projects and exchanges such as KuCoin and Binance which offer such referral programs.
 Commissions are earned in crypto.